enyo/rincewind/README.markdown

       ->set('lastName', 'Doe')
       ->save(); // Inserts the object in the database.
     ?>

+One thing that's really cool with Daos are references.
+Eg.: You can specify that the column `address_id` points to the foreign key `id` on the AddressDao, and that you can access that object on the `address` property.
+This means that you can then simply access the address like this:

+    <?php
+    $user = $userDao->getById($id);
+    $address = $user->address; // Instead of: $address = $addressDao->getById($user->addressId)
+    ?>

+This also works with toMany references, and the iterator only fetches the data when accessed.

+Json:

+    { "id": 4, "username": "Joe", "address_ids": [ 3, 6, 8, 9 ] }}

+Your application:

+    <?php
+    $user = $userDao->getById($id);
+    foreach ($user->addresses as $address) {
+      // Your code here
+    }
+    ?>

+Even better: for data sources that support it (eg: Json) you can specify the referenced data directly, so it doesn't have to be fetched, and create the unwanted overhead of a new request.
+Those two possibilities can be mixed without any problem, and it's the servers choice then to submit the data directly, or just give the id.

+The submitted data could look like this:

+    { "id": 4, "username": "Joe", "address_id": 3, "address": { "id": 3, "street": "Somethinglane 3" }}

 Daos support import/export definitions (so you can rename table columns the way you like them in your php script), escape all values correctly, and check for the correct values when setting them.